eccentricdevotion/TARDIS/crafting-disks.md

 ### Crafting the blank disks

-You will need a blank storage disk first — `/tardisrecipe blank`
+You will need a blank storage disk first — `/tardisrecipe blank-storage-disk`

 - By default a Biome Storage Disk is crafted with a Blank Storage Disk and an Emerald.
 - By default a Preset Storage Disk is crafted with a Blank Storage Disk and a Chameleon Circuit.

-Check the recipes using the `/tardisrecipe [biome-disk|preset-disk]` command.
+Check the recipes using the `/tardisrecipe [biome-storage-disk|preset-storage-disk]` command.

 ## Biome Storage Disks